ajaybeniwal/AngularSample/README.md

 # Angular-Test
-This is a Test Angular app written in ES6 compiled with babel
+This is a Test Angular app written in ES6 compiled with babel and using angular material

-Steps to run the application in dev npm install npm run start
+# Steps to run app in dev
+npm install
+npm run start

-# Steps to minify app
+# Steps to minify app and run in production
-npm run webpackproduction
+npm run prod

 # Navigate to localhost:8080 and see the results